 The network is based on the premise that Northern regions constitute different and sometimes challenging contexts for businesses.
 Such conditions include small and spatially dispersed local markets, insufficient infrastructure and difficult logistics, a limited pool of talent, limited access to venture capital and so forth.
-While other networks focuses on how public policies and interventions can improve these conditions, this network acknowledges that these conditions probably never will be optimal and seek to identify business models that neutralizes some of these threats while capitalizing on local opportunities.
-Thus the network adopts the perspective of the individual business and individual managers and asks how managers and businesses can best operate within this given context.
-Emphasis is on small (≤10) and medium (≤100) sized private companies that operate and are owned within Northern regions.
+While other networks focuses on how public policies and interventions can improve these conditions, our network acknowledges that these conditions probably never will be optimal and seek to show how SMEs can neutralize some of these threats while capitalizing on local opportunities.
+The network adopts the perspective of the individual business and individual managers and asks how managers and businesses can best operate within this given context.
+Emphasis is on small (≤10) and medium (≤100) sized locally owned private companies.

 - Develop new knowledge on managing SME’s in the North.